risuorg/risu/doc/presentation-revealmd.md

 Tests are even simpler:
 - Written in whatever language of choice as long as they can be executed from shell.
 - Output messages to ‘stderr’ (>&2)
-- When using strings like echo $”string” bash’s builting i18n is used so you can translate in your language.
+- When using strings like echo $”string” bash’s built-in i18n is used so you can translate in your language.
 - Return `$RC_OKAY` for success / `$RC_FAILED` for error / `$RC_SKIPPED` for skipped tests / Other for unexpected error

 ----